GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/POSTINSTALL.md

 }
 ```

+Finally, make sure you enabled data **read & write access in Cloud Audit Log** for Vertex AI API.
+The instructions to enable are as follows:
+- [Visit this page](https://console.cloud.google.com/iam-admin/audit?cloudshell=false) and ensure that you have selected the project you’d like to install this extension in, using the project picker.
+- Filter for “Vertex AI API” and click on the checkbox next to it.
+A new panel should appear on the right side of the page.
+- On the new panel, click on the checkboxes next to “Data Read” and “Data Write”, and click Save.

 ## Try it out

 Once processing is complete, a Callable function will be available to the user to use for queries.
 Queries are just a string that will be matched against all data in the Index.